Charting the Reincarnational Journey Through the Seven Soul Ages

 Soul Age & Spiritual Advancement (Misconceptions)

-A common misconception suggests that a hierarchy of advancement exists in soul age, and among new agers in particular, being an old soul is prized above any of the other soul age stages, such as infant, baby, young, and mature.
+A common misconception suggests that soul age is hierarchical.
+Thus, being an old soul is prized above any of the other soul age stages, such as infant, baby, young, and mature.
 In short, nobody wants to be a young soul.
-But it's quite possible for a young soul to be fully present and self-aware.
-In fact, being asleep for the entire reincarnational journey -- at any soul age -- is also an option.
+But a young soul can be fully present and self-aware.
+In fact, being asleep for the entire reincarnational journey -- at any soul age -- is an option.
 It comes down to personal choice.

 Quite often, if we find someone unlikable, we immediately assume they must be a younger soul age.
 Soul age is used as a weapon to degrade or vilify others.
 People may say their boss or uncle must be a young soul because he's an arrogant jerk, but soul age doesn't always translate that way.
-And if the "jerk" is later channeled as a mature or an old soul, there's disbelief.
+And if the "jerk" gets channeled later as a mature or an old soul, there's disbelief.
 This is one of the fundamental misunderstandings of soul age.
-It doesn't always conform with expectations.
+It doesn't always conform to expectations.

 I consulted the Michael entity about this for clarification, and they gave the following answer.